kamijoseph/kamijoseph/README.md

 # Kami Joseph

-machine and deep learning engineer, artificial intelligence and Hardware Innovator 🚀.
+Machine and Deep learning engineer, artificial intelligence and Hardware Innovator 🚀.

 i thrive at the intersection of embedded systems, robotics, electronics, and AI. lmao my mother thinks i am a hacker, maybe i am